CenturyLinkCloud/APIDocs/Public IP/get-public-ip-address.md

   "attachments": []
 }}}

 Gets the details for the public IP address of a server, including the specific set of protocols and ports allowed and any source IP restrictions.
 Calls to this operation must include a token acquired from the authentication endpoint.
-See the <a href="/api-docs/v2#authentication-login">Login API</a> for information on acquiring this token.
+See the [Login API](..Authentication/login.md) for information on acquiring this token.

 ### When to Use It

 Use this API operation when you want to find out information about a specific public IP address for an existing server.
-This operation is linked to from the <a href="/api-docs/v2#servers-get-server">Get Servers</a> response that lists all public IPs assigned to a server.
+This operation is linked to from the [Get Server](../Servers/get-server.md) response that lists all public IPs assigned to a server.

 ## URL